Bambukat: Box office

 Bambukat has grossed ₹24.51 crore worldwide in its whole theatrical run including ₹14.12 crore in India, making it eleventh highest-grossing Punjabi film worldwide and tenth highest-grossing Punjabi film in India.

 India

 The film netted ₹1.38 crore in North India on its opening day and became fourth highest opener upon its release.
 The film netted ₹1.46 crore and ₹1.81 crore on its second and third day respectively, making a weekend total of ₹4.65 crore.
-On its fourth day “Monday”, the film just dropped by 30 percent even from a good opening day and netted ₹96 lacs.
+On its fourth day “Monday”, the film just dropped by 30 per cent even from a good opening day and netted ₹96 lacs.
 On its weekdays, the film netted ₹83 lacs, ₹71 lacs and ₹61 lacs respectively, making a week total of ₹7.76 crore in East Punjab.
 As of 6 August 2016, the film netted ₹9.5 crore in India and Box Office India declared the film as “Blockbuster”.
 In its whole theatrical run the film grossed ₹14.12 crore in India making it seventh highest grossing Punjabi film in India upon its release.